aspan/spring-boot-rabbit-mq-test-containers/README.md

 The tests have been migrated to JUnit 5 with `@SpyBean` and Mockito verify as well as the specialized test container `RabbitMQContainer` instead of a generic container.

-Run the project with `./mvnw clean verify -Pintegration-test`
+Build the project with `./mvnw clean verify -Pintegration-test`